Updated November 2017

 In our Ease of Packing

-category, we compared how easily it was to load each bag with both normal travel items, as well as oddly shaped things that many people might want to travel with.
-We also compared how easily it was stay organized using smaller pockets and compartments as well as how much of a hassle it was to search for items, and then zip everything shut again when we were finished.
+category, we compared how easy it was to load each bag with both typical travel items, as well as oddly shaped things that many people might want to include.
+We also compared how simple it was stay organized using smaller pockets and compartments and how much of a hassle it was to search for items and then zip everything shut again when finished.

-After dozens of trips of actual in-the-field testing and direct side-by-side comparisons, we liked the big D-shaped openings rather than an straight "I" style zippered opening.
+After dozens of trips of in-the-field testing and direct side-by-side comparisons, we liked the big D-shaped openings rather than a straight "I" style zippered opening.
 We also loved bags that acted more like a box

 Graham Zimmerman contemplating the "Ease of Packing" of five different duffels we tested, with far too much stuff to make it easy and not nearly enough time before the bus gets here in El Calafate, Argentina in-route to Torres del Paine Chile.